Santos de la Torre: Palais-Royal Huichol mural

 Pensamiento y alma Huichol was created in 1997 Palais Royal-Musée du Louvre station as part of the RATP Group - Mexico City Metro alliance.
 This is his most renowned and talked about work, which represents Huichol deities, ancestors, myths, flora and fauna on a horizontal tripctic of the underground, the earth and the sky.
-The work is composed by 80 boards and elaborated with two million beads of 2 millimeters each one.
+The work is composed by 80 boards and elaborated with two million beads of two millimeters apiece.
 It is located at the Palais-Royal Musée du Louvre towards the Carrousel du Louvre.
-On this work, researcher Miguel Gleason comments on his book México insólito en Europa: “Its perhaps the most impressive and detailed work in Europe, composed by more of 2 million beads that shows the cosmogony of that community (Huichol people)".
+On this work, researcher Miguel Gleason comments on his book México insólito en Europa: “Its perhaps the most impressive and detailed work in Europe, composed by more of two million beads that shows the cosmogony of that community (Huichol people)".

-Despite the international renown of this work, Santos de la Torre didn't receive the payment agreed by the Government of Mexico during the presidency of Ernesto Zedillo, nor he got invited to the inauguration of this mural, plus this was not installed the way it should be, being fixed later.
+Despite the international renown of this work, Santos de la Torre didn't receive the payment agreed by the Government of Mexico during the presidency of Ernesto Zedillo, nor was he invited to the inauguration of this mural, plus this was not installed the way it should be, being fixed later.

 Filmarker Nicolas Echavarria took this incident at the beginning of Eco de la montaña, a film focused on the elaboration of a new mural that works like a trip to the spectator to dive into the rituals, beliefs, symbols and visions of the Huichol community.
 Thanks to this film, Santos de la Torre was again the center of attention of Mexican art and allowed him to travel to places like UAE and Germany, expanding the list of countries that have welcomed thanks to his work that also include France and India.